-Again, with exceptions.
-Like an efficient Mercedes Sindelfingen plant 56 that got 30% of its electricity from solar.
+Again, exceptions.
+Like efficient Mercedes Sindelfingen plant 56 that got 30% of electricity from solar.
 Still, those were one-offs, nice for marketing - but not such a norm.
 Plus, drought was killing hydropower.
 And what of dearly-needed, high-grade heat?
 Major parts supplier Bosch got only 1% of its energy worldwide from on-site renewables.
-It aimed for 5% by 2030 - but that's years away & a low bar obviously.
-Sustainably-made electricity is cheap, fast getting cheaper thanks to wind & solar.
+It aimed for 5% by 2030 - but that's a few years away & a low bar obviously.
+Sustainably-made electricity is fast getting cheaper thanks to wind & solar.
 Green electricity ever easier to obtain.
-But to get soon a green energy, noticeably a high-grade heat of many hundreds of degrees Celsius like for making steel, cement, glass, aluminum, etc etc is much tougher.
+But to get soon a green energy, which noticeably means a high-grade heat of many hundreds of degrees Celsius like for making steel, cement, glass, aluminum, etc etc - that is much tougher.

 For how easier green electricity from renewables was, big auto parts maker ZF in 2022 signed power purchase agreements to get 210 GWh of wind power for manufacturing in Germany.
 Statkraft Norway supplied ZF with 100 GWh from wind farms in Spain 2022.
-Then, 150 GWh more in 2023.
+Then, 150 GWh more 2023.
 In 2024 & 2025 Enovos Energie Deutschland provided ZF with green electricity from its wind farms in Scandinavia.
 ZF got enough green electricity to power 72,000 German households.
 Was a modest start at least on the green electricity power supply front.

-The hard fact remains: electricity (green or otherwise) is a poor way to make heat.
+Hard fact remains: electricity (green or otherwise) is a poor way to make heat.
 Homes can get low-grade warmth by heat-pumps.
-But for high industrial heat - to go from fossils to decarbonizing via green hydrogen, or its derivatives ammonia, methanol, takes in light of our climate crisis, too much time.
-Time-scales in decades, may mean a hothouse world very different from our habitable one.
-In short green electricity & green energy heat are needed Now.
-Given climate - plus suddenly from 2022 an energy security crisis.
+But for real high industrial heat - to go from fossils to decarbonizing via green hydrogen, or its derivatives ammonia, methanol, takes in light of our climate crisis, too much time.
+Time-scale decades, may mean hothouse world very different from our habitable one.
+In short, green electricity & green energy heat are needed Now.
+Given climate - plus a seeming-always energy security crisis.
 1st half of 2020s, 'solutions' were Not happening swiftly enough.
 Not one bit.
-While much needed, high-grade industrial heat cannot directly come from sustainable wind - or solar electricity.
+Meanwhile that much needed high-grade industrial heat cannot directly come from sustainable wind, hydro, or solar electricity.